SYNOVA-LABS/ADA/README.md

 3. Prompt you for your OpenAI API key
 4. Launch the ADA application

+> [!IMPORTANT]
+> <span style="color:purple">ADA maintains a session history that records all Q&A interactions during your current session.
+This history is used to provide context to the model, allowing for more coherent multi-turn conversations.
+There is also a All time history log that includes all conversations with ADA up-to date.
+Additionally the User Detection module keeps images of all user faces it has regognized so far under the 'user_faces' subfolder, there is also a db that has the face encodings which are linked with the face image and aditional info.
+All face data, that is the face images and encodings that are used to identify the user are only stored locally and are not tracked or transmitted to anyone.
+Additionally all session history and all time history with the model is also kept locally and is not tracked.
+See the gitignore for all the files that are ingored under the (sensitive data) section for more info.</span>

 #### Using ADA with Wake Words
 Once ADA is running, activate it using any of these wake words:
 - "Hey ADA"